-Development Project/Case Built Heritage to be affected Background & Current Progress the West Island Line railway project (WIL) 0 David Trench Rehabilitation Centre on Bonham Road which will have to be demolished to make way for the Sai Ying Pun Station of the WIL.
+Development Project/Case Built Heritage to be affected Background & Current Progress the West Island Line railway project (WIL) Grade 3 status at AAB Meeting on 22 January 2010.
+The building was served as the Regional David Trench Rehabilitation Centre on Bonham Road which will have to be demolished to make way for the Sai Ying Pun Station of the WIL.
 Pursuant to DEVB Technical Circular (Works) No. 11/2007, a Heritage Impact Assessment (HIA) including a Conservation Management Plan (CMP) has been conducted for the re-provisioning scheme.
 A presentation was given to AAB on 25 February 2009 and members were supportive of the proposal.
 The project was approved by the Finance Committee of LegCo on 3 July 2009.
 Site works have commenced and are being monitored by AMO.
 A list of salvaged building items, such as doors and timber floors, was received in November 2009.
-3. Proposed Conservation Project at Mallory Street/ Burrows Street Shophouses at 1-11 Mallory Street and 6-12 Burrows Street, probably built in the 1920s, were accorded a Grade 2 status in 2000.
-The Urban Renewal Authority (URA) submitted a planning application for additional & alteration works at 1-11 Mallory Street and 6-12 Burrows Street in December 2008 for the consideration of the Town Planning Board.
+3. Proposed Conservation Project at Mallory Street/ Burrows Street Shophouses at 1-11 Mallory Street and 6-12 Burrows Street, probably built in the 1920s, were accorded a Grade 2 status at AAB Meeting on 18 December 2009.
+The Urban Renewal Authority (URA) submitted a planning application for additional &amp; alteration works at 1-11 Mallory Street and 6-12 Burrows Street in December 2008 for the consideration of the Town Planning Board.
 Under the scheme, 1-11 Mallory Street will be preserved for adaptive reuse and the façade of 6-12 Burrows Street will be retained and incorporated into an open space.
-The AMO has been working closely with the URA in finalizing the conservation proposal for the shophouses.
-The alteration and addition plans and foundation strengthening plans have been approved by Buildings Department in May 2009.
+The URA has worked out a Conservation Management Plan for this project.
+The latest alteration and addition plans and foundation strengthening plans have been approved by the Buildings Department in March 2010.
 The foundation strengthening works will commence in early 2010.